Do you continually feel stressed when you are with your partner? You may be in a toxic relationship?

 The only reasonable option is to fix your toxic relationship and make it a healthy, happy, and loving relationship.

 Good relationships are based on scientific principles.
 When you know what to do and do it, a healthy, loving, respectful, and long-lasting relationship is a natural result.

-It does not matter the source or cause for being in a toxic relationship.
+It does not matter the source or cause of being in a toxic relationship.

-What is important is that all toxic behavior and attitude stop.
+What is important is that all toxic behavior and attitudes stop.

 Sometimes exploring a person’s past traumas and beliefs can help eliminate behaviors and attitudes that contribute to a toxic relationship.

 First, you need to find out if you are in a toxic relationship.
-And if yes, then take concrete, practical steps to improve the day-to-day interactions between you and your partner.
+If yes, then take concrete, practical steps to improve the day-to-day interactions between you and your partner.